vancluever/terraform-provider-acme/docs/resources/certificate.md

   Defaults to 0 (no delay).

 -> Be careful with `pre_check_delay` since the delay is executed _per-domain_.
-Take your expected delay and multiply it by the number of domains you have configured (`common_name` + `subject_alternative_names`).
+Take your expected delay and divide it by the number of domains you have configured (`common_name` + `subject_alternative_names`).

 * `must_staple` (Optional) Enables the [OCSP Stapling Required][ocsp-stapling]